OgeonX-Ai/enterprise-ai-gateway/docs/01-architecture.md

 - **Memory Store**: gateway-owned session transcripts; swappable for Redis/Cosmos later.
 - **Connectors**: mock and stub adapters for LLM, RAG, STT, TTS, and service desk providers.
 - **Web UI**: static page that calls the API and lets operators select providers per request.

+Azure-specific capacity and scaling assumptions for these components live in the [Azure Scalability Report](azure/scalability-report.md).